Frequently asked questions

 Marsden Fund Panels can cover a wide range of disciplines.
 Panellists have been selected to cover the broad range of disciplines within a specific panel, however, there may not be an expert in your specific field to assess your research.
 Your proposal should therefore be aimed at a research literate audience, that may not be specifically in your field.
 Avoid using field-specific jargon as not all panellists may be familiar with it.

-Are projects with things like: an applied outcome, implementation studies, or software development considered suitable for Marsden Fund applications?
+Are projects with things like software or tool development considered suitable for Marsden Fund applications?

-A proposal wouldn’t be penalised for being applied, as long as the research question is good.
-The proposed research must have scholarly impact and is expected to generate new knowledge.
-A secondary focus can be on application or implementation.
+The proposed research is expected to generate new knowledge.
 Software or tool development should also be driven by a good research question; the development of the tool is not enough in itself.

 Always refer back to the assessment criteria.